elastic/cloud-on-k8s/hack/operatorhub/README.md

 ## Generate Manifests Command

-The `generate-manifests` command wil extracts CRDs and RBAC definitions from distribution YAML manifests (either yaml manifests from flag, or pulled from internet) and generates the files required to publish a new release to OperatorHub.
+The `generate-manifests` command will extracts CRDs and RBAC definitions from distribution YAML manifests (either yaml manifests from flag, or pulled from internet) and generates the files required to publish a new release to OperatorHub.
 These files are written within the following 3 directories: